sairabbas/2Do/README.md

 ### Edit a task

-On clicking the edit a task link on an exisiting task user can edit the description, content, and notification date.
+On clicking the edit a task link on an exisiting task, the user can edit the description, content, and notification date.
+The updates will then be updated home page under the 'unfinished tasks' list.

+### Delete a task

+On clicking the delete link on an exisiting task, the user can delete the task.
+This option is not reversible and the task will be removed from the users list entirely.

+### Database

+The database containing user login information, user tasks, and lists are currently being stored on the database.
+This enables the user login to their home page and have their information associated with their account only.

+### Bootstrap

+The styling of all the webpages was done using bootstrap and CSS.